-Prior Authorization (medical and behavioral health) requests must be received by phone/ efax/ Provider portal as follows:
+Prior Authorization (medical and Behavioral Health) requests must be received by phone/ efax/ Provider portal as follows:

 - 1. At least 5 days prior to an elective non-urgent admission as an Inpatient in a Hospital, Extended Care or Rehabilitation Facility, or Hospice Facility. - 2.
 At least 30 days prior to the initial evaluation for organ transplant services. - 3.
 At least 30 days prior to receiving clinical trial services. - 4.
-Within 24 hours of any Inpatient admission, including emergent Inpatient admissions. - 5.
-At least 5 days prior to the start of Home Healthcare, except those Members needing Home Healthcare after Hospital discharge when possible. - 6.
-Inpatient or residential Substance use disorder treatment does not require Prior Authorization to begin but will be subject to Utilization Review after 2 business days following admission excluding weekends and holidays following admission to a behavioral health agency. - 7.
+At least 5 days prior to the start of Home Healthcare, except those Members needing Home Healthcare after Hospital discharge when possible. - 5.
+Inpatient or residential Substance use disorder treatment does not require Prior Authorization to begin but will be subject to Utilization Review after 2 business days following admission excluding weekends and holidays following admission to a behavioral health agency. - 6.
 Inpatient or residential Substance Use withdrawal services does not require Prior Authorization to begin but will be subject to Utilization Review after 3 business days.